zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Security groups.md

 ## Security group rule restrictions {#section_wsf_nqw_ydb .section}

--   Each security group can have a maximum of 100 security group rules, that is, the total number of inbound and outbound rules per security group cannot exceed 100.
+-   Each security group can have a maximum of 100 security group rules in total, including both inbound and outbound rules.
--   Each ENI in one instance can have a maximum of 500 security group rules.
+-   Each ENI of an instance can have a maximum of 500 security group rules.